 Do you need more volunteers?
 A bump in donations?
 More connections with people from different backgrounds?
 Once you know what you're working towards, it's easier to find the right way to get there.

 2. Choose a leader and give them support- Any outreach initiative needs a point person - someone who is responsible for making decisions, organizing volunteers and ensuring that everything runs smoothly.

 This role can be filled by anyone on your team, but it's important that they have some background in public speaking or event coordination.

 They should also be outgoing and comfortable dealing with people from all backgrounds.
 They don't need to do everything on their own, but they should be the driving force behind making things happen.

 3. Create resources for involvement- Once potential volunteers or donors know how they can get involved, they're much more likely to participate.

 This could mean putting together a website landing page that talks about your outreach program and includes photos and bios of key team members, designing printable flyers that can be handed out at events, or setting up social media accounts specifically for the initiative.
 Make it easy for people to find what they're looking for and want to get involved.

 4. Plan events and promote them online- In-person events are a great way to connect with potential volunteers or donors and show them what your organization is all about.
 They also provide a valuable opportunity for people to ask questions and get to know your team.

 Create a calendar of events, and make sure to promote them online using all of your social media channels.
+You can use social media automation tools to help manage your promotions.
 This will help ensure that as many people as possible know about what's going on.

 5. Stay in touch with participants- Once someone has gotten involved with your outreach program, don't lose touch!